akraemer007/andrewkraemer.party/_posts/2017-09-26-munich-my-night-in.md

 There are a number of benefits of being tall.
 I discovered scaling apartment buildings is much easier when you have a few extra inches.
 I climbed the ten or so feet up to my friend’s patio — cradling my spring rolls, chocolate, and beer like a baby puppy — and vaulted over the gate onto the patio of the apartment I was staying at.

 The door was locked on the patio, but my elegant plan didn’t require warmth — just relaxation.
-So, I sat on a chair, opened my beer, connected to the wifi on my phone, and had my “night in” outside.
+So, I sat on a chair, opened my beer, connected to the Wi-Fi on my phone, and had my “night in” outside.
 Sure, it was a bit chilly, but I had all of my treats.
 And Johnny Depp had it much worse than I did.

 At about the point in the movie where Johnny Depp is waking up from his second nap of the film — about twenty minutes, I was saved by my friend’s German roommates.
 They made me stew, and we drank beer, and we talked about how wonderful Germany was until midnight.
 All in all, it was a very special night.
 Even with all of rain and grey and back pain, Munich treated me quite nicely.

 I'll write about all of the "quiet nights in" I had in Prague next.
-Thank you, as always for reading.
+Thank you, as always, for reading.